Meta

 My preferred platform, even if not the most played, is PC.
 Most of my PC games live on Steam, although I’ve got pretty extensive libraries on GOG, Epic Games, and Amazon Gaming, which I manage through the Heroic Games Launcher.
 I also have Prism Launcher for my occasional Minecraft needs and GameMode to keep everything running smoothly.

 I also emulate many games.
-I use Ryujinx for Switch, MelonDS for DS, Dolphin for Wii/GameCube, PCSX2 for PlayStation 2, xemu for the original XBOX, Xenia for the Xbox 360, and Mupen64Plus/Rosalie’s Mupen GUI standalone, with everything else handled by RetroArch for convenience.
+When playing on my computer, I use Ryujinx for the original Nintendo Switch, MelonDS for the Nintendo DS/DSi, Dolphin for Wii/GameCube, PCSX2 for PlayStation 2, xemu for the original XBOX, Xenia for the Xbox 360, and Mupen64Plus/Rosalie’s Mupen GUI standalone, with pretty much everything else handled by RetroArch for convenience.